 Piazza Pretoria or Piazza della Vergogna (Square of Shame)

-Named after the naked statues adorning the circular fountain, the Fontana Pretoria, this is definitely a great place to stop and admire the old grandeur.
-The fountain, originally designed in mid-16th century for a Florentine villa by the sculptor Francesco Camilliani, later found its place in Piazza Pretoria.
+Named after the naked statues adorning the circular fountain, the Fontana Pretoria, this is a great place to stop and admire the old grandeur.
+The fountain, originally designed in the mid-16th century for a Florentine villa by the sculptor Francesco Camilliani, later found its place in Piazza Pretoria.